Tym17/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 $this->progress->finish();
 {% endhighlight %}

-##Stages
+## Stages

-###Integrity check
+### Integrity check

 Each step has to check that the structure of data source (Magento 1 by default) and the structure of data destination (Magento 2) are compatible.
 If not - an error will be shown with entities that are not compatible.
 In case when fields have different datatypes (e.g. the same field has decimal datatype in Magento 1 and integer in Magento 2), a warning message will be shown (except when it was covered in Map file).

-###Data Transfer
+### Data Transfer

 In case integrity check passed, transferring data is running.
-If some error appears then rollback will run to revert to previous state of Magneto 2.
+If some error appears then rollback will run to revert to previous state of Magento 2.
 If a step class implements RollbackInterface then "rollback" method will be executed in case of error.

-###Volume check
+### Volume check

 After data has been migrated Volume Check provides additional check that all data was transferred correctly.

-###Delta delivery
+### Delta delivery

 Delta functionality is responsible for delivering the rest of data that was added after main migration.

-<h2 id="running-modes">Running modes</h2>
+## Running modes {#running-modes}

 The tool should be run in three different modes in particular order: